pantor/ruckig/README.md

 We refer to the [API documentation](https://docs.ruckig.com/namespaceruckig.html) of the enumerations within the `ruckig` namespace for all available options.

 When using *intermediate positions*, both the underlying motion planning problem as well as its calculation changes significantly.
 Please find more information about generating trajectories with intermediate waypoints [here](https://docs.ruckig.com/md_pages_intermediate_waypoints.html).
 Setting *interrupt_calculation_duration* makes sure to be real-time capable by refining the solution in the next control invocation.
 Note that this is a soft interruption of the calculation.
-Currently, no minimum kinematic limits or minimum durations are supported when using intermediate positions.
+Currently, no minimum kinematic limits, minimum, or discrete durations are supported when using intermediate positions.

 ### Input Validation